AdobeDocs/dynamic-media-classic.en/help/using/new-ui-2020.md

 +++

 +++**_Does the new Adobe Dynamic Media Classic desktop app require a new SKU?
 Is there a license cost involved?_**
+No to both questions.
 No SKU or license change is required to use the new Adobe Dynamic Media Classic desktop app.
 +++

 +++**_How are upgrades to Adobe Dynamic Media Classic desktop app enabled?_**